kopparam/kopparam.github.io/about.md

 Work History
 ------------

-* GoJek Singapore: Jun 2018 - Present
+* *GoJek Singapore: Jun 2018 - Present*
   * Joint Financing System, Lead Engineer

+    Assuming a new role in one of the most challenging environments, I had to step up and take new responsibilities in stakeholder management, bridging communication gaps and reducing communication distances, design and development of the application architecture and infrastructure, manage and develop 5 engineers in the team.
+Taking this application to production with very few incidents is surely one of the most satisfying experiences so far.
+The application currently handles 200K loans daily.

   * GoSave, Senior Engineer

     Another product from scratch.
-I was the only senior engineer in a team of 3 and I almost single handedly setup kubernetes, kafka, logging, monitoring, ssl manager etc, in order to get the user story development started.
+I was the only senior engineer in a team of 3, and I almost single handedly setup kubernetes, kafka, logging, monitoring, ssl manager etc, in order to get the user story development started.
 I also was responsible to deliver user-stories with pair programming.

     Technologies: Java, Golang, Postgres, Kafka, Terraform, Kubernetes, AWS